Iron Fist (character): Fan Fei

 In 1,000,000 BC, a K'un-Lun native named Fan Fei was born to the Green Lotus House and had taken a fascination with the cavemen that lived outside K'un-Lun; going so far as to train a few of them in secret.
 After she was exposed, Fan Fei was chained up and forced to watch as her students were fed to Shou-Lao by Lei Kung.
 When she broke out, in the hopes that she will die fighting Shou-Lao, Fan Fei punched the dragon in his chest tattoo and gained his powers.
-Lei Kung had Fan Fei exiled from K'un-Lun, believing Shou-Lao was dead, and she traveled the world; fighting Deviants and the Gorgilla Clan of Man-Apes along the way.
-Fan Fei was approached by Mephisto, who wanted her to use her powers to conquer Earth, but she declined.
-In response, Mephisto granted his gifts to the Gorgilla Clan.
-After a fight with Fan Fei, Mephisto led the Gorgilla Clan's Ape King to the Power Gem, which he used to fight Fan Fei again.
-After recuperating, Fan Fei found herself at the entrance of K'un-Lun.
-Lei Kung states that her sentencing was wrong, as they learned Shou-Lao was immortal, and wanted to bring her home.
-However, she declined, stating that Earth was her home and her fights here are just the beginning.
-Fan Fei later banded together with Agamotto, Lady Phoenix, Odin, and Stone Age versions of Black Panther, Ghost Rider, and Star Brand to fight off a Celestial named the Fallen.
-They would go on to defeat it and seal it underground in what would later become South Africa.
+Lei Kung had Fan Fei exiled from K'un-Lun, believing Shou-Lao was dead.

 Quan Yaozu

 One of the first Iron Fists, Quan Yaozu was sent to the Eighth City to imprison the demonic creatures sent from there that had been plaguing K'un-Lun and the other Heavenly Cities, voluntarily staying behind to prevent them from escaping.
-When the Yu-Ti of K'un-Lun began using the Eight City to imprison citizens who threatened his rule, including innocents, Quan became disillusioned with K'un-Lun and eventually took control of the Eighth City, ruling it as "Changming".
-Centuries later, when Danny and the Immortal weapons arrive in the Eighth City at the behest of Lei Kung to free the wrongfully convicted prisoners, Quan has them captured and forces them to fight to the death in numerous matches.
-When Danny finds out about Quan's history, he is able to prove his altruistic intentions, which convinces Quan that K'un-Lun is no longer the corrupt city as it once was and agrees to meet Lei Kung.
+When the Yu-Ti of K'un-Lun began using the Eighth City to imprison citizens who threatened his rule, including innocents, Quan became disillusioned with K'un-Lun and eventually took control of the Eighth City, ruling it as "Changming".
+Quan would orchestrate the death of subsequent Iron Fists, including Danny Rand, to siphon their chi for himself.
+After Rand returns as the Ghost Fist, he kills Quan.